tibetia/cloudflare-exporter/README.md

 ```

 ### Metrics
-The exporter exposes the following metrics, all returned per PoP:
+The exporter exposes the following metrics, all returned per PoP, or per country:

 | Name                                              | Description                                             |  Type |